lionelmace/vpc-on-classic-vsi/vsi_is_create_instance.md

     </tr>
     <tr>
     <td>Network interfaces</td>
     <td>Assign networking options to connect into the IBM Cloud VPC.
-You can create and assign up to 5 network interface cards to each instance.
+You can create and assign up to five network interface cards to each instance.
 For more information, see [Multiple IP addresses](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-network-security-options#network-security-options).</td>
     </tr>
     </TBODY>
     </table>

     Your *Cost summary* displays on the right side of the *New virtual server instance* page.

 3. Click **Create virtual server instance** when you are ready to provision.
-A series of emails is sent to your administrator: acknowledgment of the virtual server instance order, order approval and processing, and a message stating the instance is created.
+A series of emails is sent to your administrator: acknowledgment of the virtual server instance order, order approval and processing, and a message that states the instance is created.

 Do you prefer to create an instance using the CLI?
 For more information, see [Creating an instance using the CLI](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-creating-virtual-servers-cli#creating-virtual-servers-cli).
 {: tip}